-Hamburg is Germany's second largest city, which makes it a major port of call for broader European explorations.
-Paris is the fifth busiest international route among travelers departing from the Hamburg Airport.
-The quickest way to travel between the two cities is by flying, seeing as they're 748 kilometers (465 miles) apart, but traveling by bus, train, or car is an option, too.
+Hamburg is Germany's second-largest city, which makes it a major port of call for broader European explorations.
+Paris is the fifth-busiest international route among travelers departing from the Hamburg Airport.
+The quickest way to travel between the two cities is by flying, seeing as they're 465 miles (748 kilometers) apart, but traveling by bus, train, or car is another option.

 |Plane||1 hour, 30 minutes||from $80||Arriving on a time crunch|

 |Train||8 hours||from $50||Taking public transportation during the day|

 |Car||10 hours||559 miles (900 kilometers)||Exploring the local area|

 What Is the Cheapest Way to Get From Hamburg to Paris?